named-data/NLSR/docs/beginners-guide.rst

 configure the network addresses and cards for all the computers in the network.
 It is important to remember that computers that are connected to each other should use the same subnetwork address.
-It is possible to verify the network configuration in a Linux computer by means of the *ip addr* command
+It is possible to verify the network configuration in a Linux computer by means of the ``ip addr`` command.

 Once the physical network and network cards have been configured, it is necessary to verify that the computers can communicate with each other.
-The simplest way to do this is by using the *ping* command:
+The simplest way to do this is by using the ``ping`` command:

 ::